 The VM swap object and the VM snapshot memory object do not adhere to the storage policies assigned to a VM.
-These objects are configured with Failures to tolerate set to 1.
-These objects might not have the same availability as other objects that have been assigned a policy with a different value for Failures to tolerate.
+These objects are configured with Primary level of failures to tolerate set to 1.
+These objects might not have the same availability as other objects that have been assigned a policy with a different value for Primary level of failures to tolerate.

 If fault domains are configured, 2n+1 fault domains with hosts contributing capacity are required.
 A host which does not belong to a fault domain is considered its own single-host fault domain.

-Note: If you do not want vSAN to protect a single mirror copy of virtual machine objects, you can specify No data redundancy .
+Note: If you do not want vSAN to protect a single mirror copy of virtual machine objects, you can specify PFTT = 0.
 However, the host might experience unusual delays when entering maintenance mode.
 The delays occur because vSAN must evacuate the object from the host for the maintenance operation to complete successfully.
-Setting No data redundancy means that your data is unprotected, and you might lose data when the vSAN cluster encounters a device failure.
+Setting PFTT = 0 means that your data is unprotected, and you might lose data when the vSAN cluster encounters a device failure.

 |Number of disk stripes per object||The minimum number of capacity devices across which each replica of a virtual machine object is striped.
 A value higher than 1 might result in better performance, but also results in higher use of system resources.

 Default value is 1.
 Maximum value is 12.

 Do not change the default striping value.